Connecticut Court Records

 Can You Be Put on Trial Twice for the Same Crime in Connecticut?

-No. The Fifth Amendment of the United States Constitution, known as the double jeopardy clause, does not allow a repeat trial for the same crime.
+No. The Fifth Amendment, known as the Double Jeopardy Clause, prohibits a repeat trial for the same crime.
 The clause does not include cases where an appellate court orders a retrial to review the case.
-Also, if a trial is hung, there could be a retrial.
+Additionally, if a trial ends in a hung jury, a retrial may be held.
 A Hung Jury occurs when the jury cannot reach a verdict.
 Note that some crimes may warrant concurrent trials at the state and federal levels.

 A criminal case in Connecticut is closed or pending at any point in time.
-Interested members of the public may visit the superior court of the current jurisdiction on the case to request information using either the defendant's name or the case ID number.
+Interested members of the public may visit the superior court of the current jurisdiction to request information on the case, using either the defendant's name or the case ID number.
 While most criminal cases are open to the public in the state, the law protects certain case information from public disclosure by shielding it ab initio or moving a motion to withdraw the case from public access Case information inaccessible to the public ab initio includes identifying information of the victims involved, eyewitness names and contact addresses, juvenile criminal cases, especially misdemeanors and some drug offenses, and traffic violations.
-The court can move to seal off a criminal case that may have otherwise been public information.
-The court bases its motion on discretion or upon request by an involved party.
+The court may order the sealing of a criminal case that would otherwise be public information.
+The court bases its motion on discretion or at the request of an involved party.
 The general rule for discretionary sealing of documents is that if the benefits of privacy outweigh those of public knowledge, especially regarding a fair trial outcome or the safety of the persons involved.

 How to Access Electronic Court Records in Connecticut

-The state of Connecticut Judicial Branch maintains an electronic database of convictions and case information in a way that is available to the members of the public.
+The Connecticut Judicial Branch maintains an electronic database of convictions and case information, accessible to the public.
 To access this information, an individual should have a compatible device and an internet connection.
 The database is updated regularly as the case progresses.
 Users cannot access confidential information or sealed records on this database.
 Inquirers may direct their requests to the superior court of the current jurisdiction, along with a court order granting access.
 All criminal cases under ten are available on the state judiciary website.

 Public Connecticut criminal records may also be accessible through third-party websites.
-These sites may offer the convenience of a statewide database where individuals can perform single or multi-record searches.
+These sites may offer the convenience of a statewide database, allowing individuals to perform single or multi-record searches.
 To search these platforms, users may be required to provide information to facilitate the search, including:

 - The name of the person involved in the record, unless said person is a juvenile